psas/procedure-book/02-LaunchTowerComputer.markdown

 * Update for use with new umbilical cable design (Ethernet, etc.)
 * Validate network config tables.
 * More details on LTC software start-up.
+* Update "LTC Login" for use with tmux.

 # Launch Day Procedures